Faculty Interviews

 - These agents offer a potential change in the management of cardiometabolic disease – treating weight before problems develop

-“The greatest, most impressive result I’ve ever seen in the progression from pre-diabetes to full diabete”
+“The greatest, most impressive result I’ve ever seen in the progression from pre-diabetes to full diabetes”

 - Louis Aronne